-Sponsored by Taiwan’s Ministry of Culture, planned by the Taiwan Design Research Institute (TDRI) and designed and implemented by Bito, the exhibition entitled Swingphony runs from 1st June 2021 until 27th June 2021 in the Taiwan Pavilion at the London Design Biennale at Somerset House in London.
+Sponsored by Taiwan’s Ministry of Culture, planned by the Taiwan Design Research Institute (TDRI) and designed and implemented by design agency Bito, the exhibition Swingphony is presented at the Taiwan Pavilion at the London Design Biennale this year.

 The Taiwan Pavilion team uses Swingphony as the main concept behind its interpretation of the London Design Biennale’s theme - Resonance.
-The inspiration comes from the diversity of religions in Taiwan, combined with a phenomenon from physics – The Schumann Resonances
+The inspiration comes from the diversity of religions in Taiwan, combined with a phenomenon from physics – The Schumann Resonances.

-the sAWalmost understandharness natural electromagnetic resonances, and experience in order
+In terms of religion, Taiwan is one of the most diverse countries in the world.
+Taiwanese citizens practice Buddhism, Taoism, Christianity, Mormonism, Catholicism, Islam, Eastern Orthodoxy, Judaism, the practices of the Unification Church, and Hinduism, as well as native sects such as Yiguandao and others.
+But, no matter what religion people practice, praying, chanting and meditation are significant elements.

+The Schumann Resonance is global electromagnetic resonance phenomenon named after physicist Winfried Otto Schumann who predicted it mathematically in 1952.
+It is calculated on a series of global electromagnetic resonances, generated and excited by lightning discharges in the cavity formed by the Earth's surface and the ionosphere, and is widely used in predicting lightning, earthquakes and most recently, climate change.
+Often referred to as “the heartbeat of the Earth” the frequency of the Shumann Resonances is 7.83Hz.

+The activities of communal chanting, praying and meditation are proven to increase Alpha Waves - the brain waves most commonly recommended for reducing stress.
+And the frequency of the Alpha Wave is between 8 and 12 Hz, almost the same as The Shumann Resonance.
+The aim of Swingphony is to enable visitors to understand the Alpha Wave, harness natural electromagnetic resonances, and experience communal sound rhythms in order to illuminate the power of unity in a fragmented world.

 Taiwan’s control of the Covid-19 virus in its borders is headlined as one of the best in the world.
 At 0.042 deaths per 100,000 people, it is far less than the rest of the industrialised world.
 Two elements of success that the Taiwan authorities would like to share, are their focus on positive energy or ‘good vibes’ and the willingness of all members of society to act together for common benefit.

-lanternsThe message of Swingphony is that how each individual can connect with others and develop a balanced relationship with society and beyond that, to connect with the entire world.
+Groups of seven people at a time enter the Taiwan Pavilion into a dark room with only a lit-up table in the centre.
+They are given one metronome each and invited to set it to any speed.
+All metronomes will start to swing at various speeds, then gradually begin to swing at the same speed under the same frequency.
+When this happens after around 15 seconds, the room will be lit by lanterns hanging on the wall, which are activated by the synchronized frequency.
+The lanterns symbolise Taiwanese temples.
+A short video starts at the same time, creating an immersive experience for the audience.
+The message of Swingphony is that how no matter the differences between each individual, we can all connect with others and develop a balanced relationship with society and beyond that, the entire world.

 Swingphony is expected to generate discussions not only between those from the design and art industries, but also among the general public in the UK.
+Via this exhibition, the Taiwan Pavilion highlights how everyone can make an impact in society, and how a synchronised rhythm inspires belief in the possibility of bringing peace to the world.